 The opportunities of big data agriculture cannot omit

 - Increase farming productivity.
 Big data analytics in agriculture has already shown great results in forecasting crop production and improving crop yields.

 - Improve farming operations.
-While big data helps farmers increase yields, it also reduces the consumption of resources like water and electricity thanks to smart metrics and data analytics capabilities.
+While data analysis for agriculture businesses increases yields, it also reduces the consumption of resources like water and electricity thanks to smart metrics and reports.

 - Stop migration of the labor force.
-Investment in data-driven farming proves that technology can be central to the world’s oldest industry, making it more attractive for specialists and preventing them from searching for other occupations.
+The increasing use of big data in agriculture proves that technology can be central to the world’s oldest industry, making it more attractive for specialists and preventing them from searching for other occupations.

 - Reduce food waste.
 20% to 30% of food is wasted today at various stages of the supply chain.
 Through fighting this challenge, AgriTech can save as much as $155–405 billion a year by 2030.

 - Attract greater investments in AgriTech.
 Big data is one of the many technological advancements reshaping the AgriTech industry.
 To achieve better results, investments should be made in other spheres of agribusiness.
-The success of big data services can justify investing in technologies like sensors and cloud computing.
+The success of big data in smart farming can justify investing in technologies like sensors and cloud computing.

 How big data can modernize agriculture in practice: Business use cases